 That being said, it is also important to remember that technology is addictive.
 You can say it isn’t all you want.
 The only person you are lying to and fooling is yourself, which is another problem entirely.
-It is also among the biggest distractions that can greatly hinder your relationship.
+It is also among the biggest distractions that can greatly hinder your relationships.
 Every moment you spend on your phone is a moment that is not being spent with the person or people you care about most.
 There are few things that are more rude and inconsiderate than utilizing your mobile device while you are in the middle of interacting with someone in person.
 Do yourself a favor and put it on silent more often.

 How many times have you gone somewhere with someone and they spent enough time on their phone for you to notice?
 You decided to go on a day trip somewhere really special.
 Maybe it was the beach.
 Maybe it was for a hike by a beautiful river or lake.
 Maybe it was to go take a tour of a really cool castle.
 It is understandable that you want to take pictures to commemorate the wonderful time you had there.
 I even encourage that.
 Try to minimize phone usage.
 You aren’t fooling anyone and you are missing the moments that matter.
 Spend too much time taking pictures in an effort to capture the memory and you will miss out on the actual making of the experience.

 This goes for meals as well.
 I will let you in on a well known fact.
 Not very many people care about what your food looks like.
 Put the phone away.
 Not just just face down on the table.
 Away.
 In your pocket.
 In your purse.
 Leave it in the car.
 I understand that emergencies happen, but that is no reason that you can’t set your phones out of reach.
 If it goes off, minimize contact.
 Better yet, tell people in your life about specific times you will not be interacting with your phone.
 During meals, work, sleep, etc. That way, if they call, you know it is likely urgent.
 Phones are great tools, but like all great tools, there are times and places that they are not appropriate or even helpful.
 Pay less attention to the phone and more to the people around you.
 I assure you, they are worth so much more than whatever is on your device.